Grand Tour of Italy by First Class Rail

 Make the most of your stay by taking a lakeside stroll this evening, enjoy the refreshing breeze and stunning scenery as the sun begins to set.

 Day 12 – Montreux to London

-You awake this morning in a truly spectacular setting surrounded by vineyards, nestled beneath a backdrop of snow-covered Alps.
+You awake this morning in a truly spectacular setting surrounded by vineyards, nestled beneath a backdrop of the magnificent Alps.
 You may have time to further explore the attractive Old Town, with its fresh panoramic views around almost every turn.
-Alternatively take a charming stroll along the flower bedecked promenade (or take the free trolley bus) to the historic Château de Chillon (payable locally).
+Alternatively take a charming stroll along the flower bedecked promenade to the historic Château de Chillon (payable locally).
 Discover the castle’s vast history and admire the 14th century wall paintings, subterranean vaults and parade halls, all the while you gaze in awe at the looming mountains from the rocky banks of Lake Geneva.

 Then make your way back to Montreux station for your onward journey by the Inter Regio service to Lausanne where you change trains for the super-fast TGV journey back to Paris.
 Take this opportunity to relax as you reminisce on some of the highlights of you ‘Grand Tour’ before your train arrives at the Gare de Lyon.
 Your private taxi transfer whisks you back across Paris to the Gare du Nord for the final stage of your journey by Eurostar to London.
 Enjoy your at seat meal and drink service in Standard Premier Class as the Eurostar service reaches speeds of nearly 200 mph, before you arrive back into London St. Pancras and the final stage of your homeward journey.